Xulder/Xulder/README.md

 #### I live in Spokane Valley, Washington.
 I am soon to be attending Spokane Community College.

 #### I want to increase my knowledge of software architecture, fullstack development, and algorithms.
-I plant to write [blog posts](website) to do this.
+I plan to write [blog posts](website) to do this.

 #### Other than working, in my free time I enjoy programming, reading, and learning new subjects.